batiati/tigerbeetle.net/README.md

 - Learn more about new features introduced in dotNet, like slices, ranges, and buffers.

-## Performance
+# Native client

+This project offers two client backends: **native** or **managed**.

+The **native client backend** is a library binding to the original [client.zig](https://github.com/coilhq/tigerbeetle/blob/main/src/vsr/client.zig) implementation.
+It shows pair performance with the Zig benchmark, without additional memory copies or marshaling overhead.

+See the experimental [libtigerbeetle implementation](src/libtigerbeetle/src/lib.zig) for more details about the binding interface.

+# Managed client

-This C# implementation is based on the same principles regarding performance and memory efficiency adopted by TigerBeetle.
+The **managed client backend** is a pure C# implementation based on the same principles regarding performance and memory efficiency adopted by TigerBeetle.
 In many places, this C# version is just a line-by-line port of the Zig code.

+### Managed client performance

 ### 1. One million transactions, 5.000 per batch